YaakovHatam/Food-planning/README.md

 - `git pull` - get latest version

 ## Run the project
+- install the package `json-server` gloablly: `npm i json-server -g`
-- run the fake server: `npm run fakeserver`
+- run the fake server in a terminal tab: `npm run fakeserver`
-- run the client app: `npm start`
+- run the client app in a terminal tab: `npm start`

 ## Fetch data from web to databas
 - run `npm run crawldata`